Audio

 See Audio Actions.

-This class wraps a bytes object containing audio data, so it can be passed to the audio playback system.
-The audio data should be contained in some format Ren'Py supports.
+This class wraps a bytes object containing audio or video data, so it can be passed to the audio/video playback system.
+The audio or video data should be contained in some format Ren'Py supports.
 (For examples RIFF WAV format headers, not unadorned samples.)

 data